Bachelor of Professional Studies

 Career outlook

-The goal of the Bachelor of Professional Studies program is to prepare students with foundational and relevant business skills and give them the opportunity to concentrate on a specific area of interest.
+The goal of the Bachelor of Professional Studies program is to prepare students with foundational and relevant business skills and give them the opportunity to complete a minor in a specific area of interest.
 This flexibility allows students to pursue a variety of professional paths and management opportunities after graduation.
 Virtually every industry needs talented managers to oversee important functions within their businesses.

-While there are significant distinctions between the concentrations, according to Lightcast reports, occupations in these fields require common strengths: communications, leadership, management, planning, and problem-solving.
+While there are a variety of career paths open to students with this degree, according to Lightcast reports, occupations in professional management across industries require common strengths: communications, leadership, management, planning, and problem-solving.